kridel-lab/Kridel-Lab-Website/Team.md

 **Anjali Silva, PhD**

 Anjali obtained her PhD in Bioinformatics from the University of Guelph.
 Her doctoral work was focused on model-based clustering techniques.
 Anjali also has experience working in several research facilities, conducting advanced analysis of sequencing, protein and microarray data.

+---

+### Student

+**Sharon Yoon, BSc**

+Sharon has joined the lab as our first MSc student after completing her Bachelor of Science from University of Toronto Scarborough.
+Sharon's research focuses on the identification of rational combination treatments to overcome resistance in B-cell lymphoma.

+---

+### Clinical Research Fellow

+**Lourdes Calvente, MD**

+Lourdes is a fully trained hematologist from Barcelona, Spain.
+She has recently completed a lymphoma fellowship at the Princess Margaret Cancer Centre and has joined the lab part-time.
+Lourdes focuses on outcome prediction in follicular lymphoma and relapsed lymphoid malignancies.